skconan/wordcloud/README.md

 ### How to create database

-1. Create models.py
+1. Create models.py file.
 2. Make new migrations run "python manage.py makemigrations <app_name>" in shell.
-3. And then run "python manage.py migrate" to apply them
+3. And then run "python manage.py migrate" to apply them.